espresso/espresso/docs/Deploy.md

 ## Roots

-To mount a controller/slice into a specific root, pass it as first argument:
+To mount a controller/slice into a specific root, pass it as argument:

 ```ruby